tboudreaux/GridFire/docs/static/mainpage.md

 - Python packages: `meson-python>=0.15.0`
 - Boost libraries (>= 1.75.0) installed system-wide

-> Note: Boost is the only external library dependency; no additional libraries are required beyond a C++ compiler, Meson, Python, and Boost.
+> **Note:** Boost is the only external library dependency; no additional libraries are required beyond a C++ compiler, Meson, Python, and Boost.

->
-> Windows is not supported at this time.
+> **Note:** Windows is not supported at this time and *there are no plans to support it in the future*.
+Windows users are encouraged to use WSL2 or a Linux VM.

 ### Dependency Installation on Common Platforms